 Possession Prevention in Puppies

-Possession behaviors, also known as “resource guarding”, is a natural survival behavior that all animals display, including humans.
+Possession behavior, also known as “resource guarding”, is a natural survival behavior that all animals display, including humans.
 These behaviors can be normal and mild, but they can escalate and become quite dangerous if not addressed appropriately.
-To learn more about resource guarding, take a look at my blog post Don’t Steal: How to Prevent Resource Guarding
+To learn more about resource guarding, take a look at my blog post Resource Guarding In Dogs.

 For new puppy owners, it is of utmost importance to prevent possession problems from occurring.
 Many owners and even some professionals are under the impression that we should show our puppies who is the boss by sticking our hands into the puppies food bowl while they are eating or reaching over and grabbing a bone out of the puppies mouth.
 However, this is false.
 In fact, this can actually cause resource guarding behaviors to surface or get worse over time.
 This is because a puppy can learn that when they have an item in their possession (such as a bone or food in their dish) and a person approaches them, they need to guard the item because it was taken away from them in the past.
 Instead, what we want to do is teach our puppies that our appearance is not a bad thing.